Person Centred Validation Skills: Communication that Works

 What is the aim of the programme?

-The learner understands and begins to establish a therapeutic relationship with individuals experiencing dementia using person-centred validation skills.
+The learner understands and begins to establish a therapeutic relationship with individuals experiencing dementia using person-centered validation skills.

 Workshops are skills-based rather than academic, making learning an easy and fun experience.
 We use film, case studies and ‘real-time’ skills coaching to build confidence and competence in learners.